Procol • March 7, 2024 • 9 min read

 Did you know, a recent research by an international independent advisory firm, Accuracy stated that procurement fraud in the UK jumped 13% in the past year.
 The report indicated that such manipulation in the procurement process happened due to disruptions in the global supply chain in the wake of various economic downturns.
 Multiple businesses had to find alternative suppliers within a tight timeline.
 Hence, they could not conduct the same level of due diligence as one would normally, leading to fraudulent activities.
 This is a genuine concern with severe implications.

 At an organization’s level, procurement disruptions can be in the form of inadequate documentation, internal manipulation, contract ambiguity, prejudicial unfair treatment, price rigging, or non-compliance with industry standards.
 As procurement teams handle an influx of purchases and heavy amounts of data, any discrepancy can be financially draining, coupled with reputational damage and other complexities.
 Hence, one must develop appropriate controls to attack and mitigate procurement fraud.
-This is where conducting a procurement audit comes into place.
-With delegated authority aligned to company goals and management needs, procurement audit reviews the entire procurement cycle for any inefficiency to improve the process, reduce chances of fraud, and contribute to savings.

 But let’s not scratch the surface; instead, deep dive into the nitty gritty of a procurement audit plan.